-Objective FL 11 - Improvement &/Or Restoration of Natural Flood Risk Management Functions
+Objective FL 10 - Improvement and/or Restoration of Natural Flood Risk Management Functions

-Where resources are available and subject to compliance with the Habitats and Birds Directives, Galway County Council will contribute towards the improvement and/or restoration of the natural flood risk management functions of flood plains.
+Prevent the alteration to natural drainage systems and subject to compliance with the Habitats and Birds Directives, Galway County Council will contribute towards the improvement and/or restoration of the natural flood risk management functions of flood plains.

-3.6.11 Waste Management
+3.7.10 Waste Management

 The Connaught Waste Management Plan provides policy guidance on waste management in County Galway.
-Best practice in terms of waste management recommends that as much waste as possible is dealt with through reduction, reuse and recycling, with as little as possible remaining to be disposed of.
-The Council promotes environmental awareness measures, initiatives and campaigns in the local communities through involvement with various groups and organisations and through the implementation of the Green Schools programme - an international programme designed to encourage and acknowledge whole school action for the environment.
+Best practice in terms of waste management recommends that as much waste as possible is dealt with through reduction, reuse and recycling, with as little as possible remaining to be disposed of and this approach will be supported through the Local Area Plan.
+Galway County Council promotes environmental awareness measures, initiatives and campaigns in the local community through involvement with various groups and organisations and through the implementation of the Green Schools programme - an international programme designed to encourage and acknowledge whole school action for the environment.

-3.6.12 Waste Management Policies & Objectives
+3.7.11 Waste Management Policies and Objectives

-Waste Management Policy
+Waste Management Policies